f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

   - ability to create at least two VMs
   - two networks (internal and external)

-## 1.2 Create Secure Mesh Site in XC Cloud
+## 1.2 Create Secure Mesh Site in Distributed Cloud Services

 We will start with creating a Secure Mesh Site that will later be combined with the second one by a Virtual Site and exposed to the Internet.
 You can see the setup in the diagram below.